 Acknowledgements:

-Stephen Kloiber: The co-author of this website who helped tirelessly to get this site up and running and still helps tirelessly today.
+Stephen Kloiber: A co-author of this website who helped tirelessly to get this site up and running and still helps tirelessly today.
 He helps rear many of the species depicted on this website.

-Jon Mularczyk: A talented photographer who has helped us rear many, many species and has photographed just as many.
+Jon Mularczyk: A fantastic photographer who has helped us rear many, many species and has photographed just as many.

 Jocelyn Dexter: A talented citizen-scientist who has helped in numerous behind the scenes ways and continues to help collect and organize data.